alexstojda/apache-exporter-php/README.md

 Be sure to have the Apache server-status page enabled and configured.

-To enable the status module using `a2enmod status`.
+Enable the status module using `a2enmod status`.
 It probably already has a `status.conf` configured in `/etc/apache2/mods-enabled`, but if not, you'll need that, too